-- Scale range map3d supports several selections of range over which to look for extrema.
+Scale range map3d supports several selections of range over which to look for extrema.
 In local range, only the data presently visible are scanned for extrema-this is the default.
 In the full global range, all the data in the entire dataset are used, even those not presently visible on the display.
 In between these cases, one can have global in time and local in space, i.e., we scale each surface separately but use all time values for that surface.
-Or one can select local in time and global in space, in which map3d scans all surfaces for the data extrema, but for each time instant separately The user scaling scope uses the current user-selected values for maximum and minimum for the scaling (see -pl and -ph input parameters in Section 4).
+Or one can select local in time and global in space, in which map3d scans all surfaces for the data extrema, but for each time instant separately.

 The user can also select group scaling, where he assigns surfaces to groups and the range is based on the group min/max (either local in time or global).
 Groups are assigned by the menu.
 The user can also do slave scaling, where he assigns one surface (slave) to another's (master) range.
 The slave surfaces are currently only set through the command line, by placing a -sl num (where num is the surface number of the master) after declaring the slave surface.
+See Section 8.2.3 and Section 4.4 for details.

+If these options are not suitable, the user can select his own scaling scope for maximum and minimum values.
+This can be set via the command line (see -pl and -ph input parameters in Section 4). or in the Contour Spacing dialog (see Section 8.5.5).
+While the rest of the scaling range options are set once for all surfaces, whether or not an individual surface corresponds to the default range can be selected through the Contour Spacing dialog as well.

-See Section 8.2.3 and Section 'refsec:scalarparams for details. - Scale function The scale model describes the way in which scalar data are mapped to colours (or contours).
+Scale function The scale model describes the way in which scalar data are mapped to colours (or contours).
 The present choice is linear, but the next version of map3d will include: linear model, which simply maps the data to a range of colours in a completely linear fashion, i.e., $colour = K\phi$; the logarithmic model, which highlights the lower level data values at the cost of poorer resolution at the higher levels i.e., $colour = A \log(\phi) + B$; and the exponential model, which does the opposite, compressing the smaller levels and expanding the higher ones to span a wider colour range, i.e., $colour = Ae^{B\phi}$.